mozilla/data-docs/src/datasets/bigquery/exact_mau/reference.md

 can recover MAU for a particular slice of the data by summing over all rows matching the slice definition.

-The simple case of retrieving DAU/WAU/MAU for usage criterion "All Desktop Activity" and slice "All" looks like:
+The simple case of retrieving MAU for usage criterion "All Desktop Activity" and slice "All" looks like:

 ```sql